lmangani/jitsi-hep/README.md

 # jitsi-hep
-Experimental Jitsi Analytics injector for HEP Stack
+Experimental Jitsi Analytics injector for HEP Stack.
+Do not use this.